About the National Center for Environmental Assessment (NCEA)

 - Email: email@example.com

-What We Do: NCEA’s Immediate Office (IO) of the Director provides overall direction for NCEA’s assessment programs.
-Additionally, the IO supports the Human Health Risk Assessment national research program.
+What We Do: NCEA’s Immediate Office (IO) of the Director provides overall direction for NCEA’s research and assessment work.
+Additionally, the IO supports the Human Health Risk Assessment National Research Program.

-- The Human Health Risk Assessment (HHRA) program provides state-of-the-science, independently peer-reviewed human health assessments for existing chemicals and chemical mixtures that find their way into our air, water, and land.
-The HHRA program plays a unique role in serving the needs of EPA programs by incorporating, integrating, and coordinating the use of scientific information as a foundation for regulatory decision making.
-While overall management of the HHRA program is provided within the IO, the assessments and other projects developed under HHRA are conducted throughout NCEA.
+- The Human Health Risk Assessment (HHRA) Program provides state-of-the-science products in support of risk assessment.
+These products include independently peer-reviewed human health assessments for existing chemicals and chemical mixtures that find their way into our air, water, and land and advancing analytical methods to incorporate new science and technologies in development of assessment products.
+The HHRA Program plays a unique role in serving the needs of EPA programs and regions by incorporating, integrating, and coordinating the use of scientific information as a foundation for decision making, enabling the Agency to better predict and reduce risk to public health and the environment.
+The assessments and other projects developed under HHRA are conducted throughout NCEA.

-See the NCEA organization chart for additional IO program details.
+See the NCEA organization chart for additional IO details.

 Division Director: Annette Gatchett